acmdas/das_fieldstones/consultingsmiths-2019-04-13 .md

 ## Judging
 Fri, 18 Jan 2019 13:03:41

-<p>&ldquo;Today&rdquo;s &ldquo;let&rdquo;s all get along, not judge or challenge anyone&rdquo; groupthink also reminds me of a major scene sequence in Milos Forman&rdquo;s adaptation of Ken Kesey&rdquo;s 1962 novel <em>One Flew Over the Cuckoo&rdquo;s Nest</em>.
+&ldquo;Today&rdquo;s &ldquo;let&rdquo;s all get along, not judge or challenge anyone&rdquo; groupthink also reminds me of a major scene sequence in Milos Forman&rdquo;s adaptation of Ken Kesey&rdquo;s 1962 novel <em>One Flew Over the Cuckoo&rdquo;s Nest</em>.
 &ldquo;Jack Nicholson portrays R.P.
 McMurphy, a good time Charlie with authority figure issues.
 He&rdquo;s playing crazy at a maximum-security insane asylum to get out of a work detail jail sentence.
 Years ago, they sentenced petty criminals to hard labor.
 I remember as a kid being in the backseat driving South and watching chain gangs cutting overgrown brush on the median of I95&rdquo;”Donn Pearce must have seen them too.
 He wrote <em>Cool Hand Luke</em>.
 <!--more-->
 &ldquo;McMurphy&rdquo;s Moriarty is Nurse Ratched, the head nurse in the asylum.
 Louise Fletcher played this role so brilliantly&rdquo;”all ice and pursed lips&rdquo;”she had difficulty finding work after winning the Oscar for it.